leewill1120/easydocker/frontend/README.md

-This is easyDocker's frontend which is based on express frame of nodejs.
+This is easyDocker's frontend which is based on express frame of nodejs(v4.4.2).